Frank-spark/STM32-Firmware/README.md

 - **Hardware**:
   - STM32 Nucleo-H723ZG development board.
   - Ethernet cable and a connected network.
-  - SD card for storing the firmware binary.
+  - onboard flash for storing the firmware binary.
 - **Software**:
   - STM32CubeIDE (or Arduino IDE for simpler integration).
   - STM32 HAL and LL libraries (bundled with STM32CubeMX).